mattporritt/pi-pico_temp/README.md

 * Change device type to: Raspberry Pi Pico
 * Set the device path to the result of the above `ls` command

+## Project Configuration
+Before we flash the code to the Pi Pico we need to configure the environment specific settings.

+The project code contains a template settings file called: `settings_template.py`.
+Start by making a copy of this file:

+`cp settings_template.py settings.py`

+Then edit this new `settings.py` file with the specifics of your Wifi network and MQTT setup etc.

 ## Loading the Pi Pico W with the project code
 TODO